stuWolf/TaskTitan/README.md

 ### R3: Application Architecture Diagram

-### R4: User Stories
+### R4: User Stories for each of the core features

-Title: User Profile Creation
+#### 1. User Profile Creation and Authentication

-Persona: As a new user (John, a 35-year-old tech enthusiast who loves trying out new apps)
+**Persona**: As a new user (Alice, a 40-year-old homeowner who needs electrical work done)

-What: I want to be able to create a personal profile
+**What**: I want to be able to create a personal profile, sign up with email verification, and then sign in securely.

-Why: So that I can customize my experience and keep track of my activities within the app.
+**Why**: So that I can customize my experience, keep track of my activities within the app, access the platform, and ensure my account is secure.

-Acceptance Criteria:
+**Acceptance Criteria**:

-    When I open the app for the first time, I should be prompted to create a new profile.
+- When I open the app for the first time, I should be prompted to create a new profile.
-    I should be able to enter my name, email address, and create a password.
+- I should be able to enter my name, email address, and create a password.
-    I should have the option to add a profile picture.
+- I should have the option to add a profile picture.
-    I should be able to save my profile and view it.
+- I should be able to save my profile and view it.
-    I should receive a confirmation email once my profile is successfully created.
+- I should receive a confirmation email once my profile is successfully created.
-    I should be able to edit my profile information at any time.
+- I should be able to edit my profile information at any time.
+- Successful sign up with email verification, secure sign in with JWT authentication.

+#### 2. User Roles and Views

+   **Persona**: As a business owner (Bob, a 50-year-old electrical contractor)

+   **What**: I want to have a different view and capabilities in the app compared to workers and customers.

+   **Why**: So that I can manage jobs, quotes, and assignments effectively.

+   **Acceptance Criteria**: Successful differentiation of views and capabilities based on user roles.

+#### 3. Job Management

+   **Persona**: As a customer (Alice, a 40-year-old homeowner)

+   **What**: I want to be able to initiate new jobs and request quotes.

+   **Why**: So that I can get my electrical work done.

+   **Acceptance Criteria**: Successful creation of new jobs and request for quotes.

+#### 4. Notification System

+   **Persona**: As a worker (Charlie, a 30-year-old electrician)

+   **What**: I want to receive notifications when new jobs are assigned to me and when their status changes.

+   **Why**: So that I can stay updated on my work assignments.

+   **Acceptance Criteria**: Successful receipt of notifications about job assignments and status changes.

+#### 5. Review System

+   **Persona**: As a customer (Alice, a 40-year-old homeowner)

+   **What**: I want to be able to sign off on completed jobs and leave reviews.

+   **Why**: So that I can provide feedback on the work done.

+   **Acceptance Criteria**: Successful sign off on completed jobs and submission of reviews.

+#### 6. Search and Filter

+   **Persona**: As a business owner (Bob, a 50-year-old electrical contractor)

+   **What**: I want to be able to search and filter jobs, tradespeople, or reviews.

+   **Why**: So that I can easily find specific information on the platform.

+   **Acceptance Criteria**: Successful search and filter of jobs, tradespeople, or reviews.

 ### R5: Wireframes